Fully Augmented Links in the Thickened Torus: Volume density convergence conjecture

 \subsection{F\o lner convergence}

-We begin by modifying the definition of F\o lner convergence given in \cite{CKPgmax} to define a diagrammatic convergence for fully augmented links to a biperiodic fully augmented link.
+The volume density of the fully augmented square weave is $10 \vtet$.
+We will prove below that $10\vtet$ is also a limit point of the $\mathcal{S}_{aug}$ by investigating the asymptotic behavior of volume density of a sequence of fully augmented links in $\Sp^3$ which diagrammatically converge to the biperiodic fully augmented square weave, as defined below.
+We use the the notion of F\o lner convergence, which was first introduced in \cite{CKPgmax}.
+We begin by modifying the definition of F\o lner convergence given in \cite{CKPgmax}.

 In \cite{CKPgmax} the authors used the Tait graph (checkerboard graph) of alternating links to define F\o lner convergence.

-For a fully augmented link $L$ in $T^2 \times I$ the bow-tie torihedral decomposition of $T^2 \times I - L$ gives a toroidal bow-tie graph denoted by $\Gamma_L$, see Definition \ref{def:bowtieGraph}.
-Similarly for a fully augmented link $K$ in $\Sp^3$ we get a planar bow-tie graph which we also denote by $\Gamma_K$ (see Proposition 2.2 of \cite{JessicaP}).
-We will use bow-tie graphs to define F\o lner convergence for fully augmented links.
+We will use bow-tie graphs to define F\o lner convergence for fully augmented links, see Definition \ref{def:bowtieGraph} and Proposition 2.2 of \cite{JessicaP}.

 \begin{define} Let $\mathcal{L}$ be a biperiodic fully augmented link.
-We will say that a sequence of fully augmented links $\{K_n\}$ in $\Sp^3$ \emph{F\o lner converges almost everywhere geometrically} to $\mathcal{L}$, denoted by $K_n \xrightarrow{\text{GF}} \mathcal{L}$, if the respective bow-tie graphs $\{\Gamma_{K_n}\}$ and $\Gamma_{\mathcal{L}}$ satisfy the following: there are subgraphs $G_n \subset \Gamma_{K_n}$ such that \begin{enumerate} \item $G_n \subset G_{n+1}$, and $\cup G_n = \Gamma_{\mathcal{L}}$, \item $\displaystyle {\lim_{n \to \infty}} |\partial G_n| / |G_n| = 0$, where $| . |$ denotes the number of vertices, and $\partial G_n \subset \Gamma_{\mathcal{L}}$ consists of the vertices of $G_n$ that share an edge in $\Gamma_{\mathcal{L}}$ with a vertex not in $G_n$, \item $G_n \subset \Gamma_{\mathcal{L}} \cap (n \Lambda)$, where $n \Lambda$ represents $n^2$ copies of the $\Lambda$-fundamental domain for the lattice $\Lambda$ such that $L = \mathcal{L}/ \Lambda$, \item $\displaystyle {\lim_{n \to \infty}} |G_n|/ 3a(K_n) = 1$. \end{enumerate} \end{define}
+We will say that a sequence of fully augmented links $\{K_n\}$ in $\Sp^3$ \emph{F\o lner converges almost everywhere geometrically} to $\mathcal{L}$, denoted by $K_n \xrightarrow{\text{GF}} \mathcal{L}$, if the respective bow-tie graphs $\{\Gamma_{K_n}\}$ and $\Gamma_{\mathcal{L}}$ satisfy the following: there are subgraphs $G_n \subset \Gamma_{K_n}$ such that \begin{enumerate} \item $G_n \subset G_{n+1}$, and $\cup G_n = \Gamma_{\mathcal{L}}$, \item $\displaystyle {\lim_{n \to \infty}} |\partial G_n| / |G_n| = 0$, where $| . |$ denotes the number of vertices, and $\partial G_n \subset \Gamma_{\mathcal{L}}$ consists of the vertices of $G_n$ that share an edge in $\Gamma_{\mathcal{L}}$ with a vertex not in $G_n$, \item $G_n \subset \Gamma_{\mathcal{L}} \cap (n \Lambda)$, where $n \Lambda$ represents $n^2$ copies of the fundamental domain for the lattice $\Lambda$ such that $L = \mathcal{L}/ \Lambda$, \item $\displaystyle {\lim_{n \to \infty}} |G_n|/ 3a(K_n) = 1$. \end{enumerate} \end{define}